johnpaulelias/noli-me-tangere-website/README.md

 # noli-me-tangere-website
-a website i built in 2019 for a school project.
+a website I built in 2019 for a school project.

+(I got a suggestion to publicize my website for easy URL access, still need to rewrite unmaintained codes to keep the code functional :)